 - “Natural” ingredients, including aloe and coconut oil

 - Hot showers or baths

 Additionally, those who have asthma or allergies often suffer from eczema.
-And triggers can change over time, so what used to bother someone might stop, while new triggers pop up.
+And as anyone who is caring for baby’s food allergies knows, triggers can change over time.
+So what used to bother someone might stop, while new triggers pop up.